-- 1. Except as otherwise provided by these Rules, admissibility is not controlled by the Washington Rules of Evidence (ER).
-Any trustworthy oral or documentary evidence may be received, including reliable hearsay.
+- 1. Except as otherwise provided by these Rules, admissibility is not controlled by the Washington Rules of Evidence (ER). ((Any trustworthy oral or documentary evidence may be received, including reliable hearsay.))
 The examiner excludes unreliable, unduly repetitive, irrelevant, immaterial, privileged, or unconstitutionally obtained evidence, and may use the ER as a guide in evidentiary rulings. - 2.
-There is no formal process for admitting expert witness testimony, but the examiner considers knowledge, skill, experience, training, and education of an expert in evaluating the weight to give opinion testimony on scientific, technical, and other specialized subjects.
-The examiner usually admits lay witness opinions, even on matters normally within the purview of qualified experts, but considers lack of qualification in weighing such testimony. - 3.
-The examiner may admit excerpts from public documents or from books, studies, or reports when the remainder of such material is either irrelevant or unnecessary.

-- 4. In proceedings where King County seeks a significant penalty, forfeiture, or similar divestiture of legally cognizable rights, the examiner may more strictly apply the ER and may require adherence to other rules applied in superior court. - 5.
-The examiner may admit evidence, but limit its scope or probative value.
+There is no outright bar to hearsay.
+Any trustworthy oral or documentary evidence may be offered, including hearsay.
+Out-of-court written statements are typically admitted, but usually accorded less weight, than under-oath, cross-examinable testimony. - 3.
+There is no formal process for admitting expert witness testimony, but the examiner considers an expert's knowledge, skill, experience, training, and education ((of an expert in evaluating the weight to give)) when weighing opinion testimony on scientific, technical, and other specialized subjects.
+The examiner usually admits lay witness opinions, even on matters normally within the purview of qualified experts, but considers lack of qualification ((in)) when weighing such testimony. - 4.
+The examiner may admit excerpts from public documents or from books, studies, or reports when the remainder of such material is either irrelevant or unnecessary. - 5.
+In proceedings where King County seeks a significant penalty, forfeiture, or similar divestiture of legally cognizable rights, the examiner may more strictly apply the ER and may require adherence to other rules applied in superior court. - 6.
+The examiner may admit evidence($(\frac{1}{2})$) but limit its scope or probative value.